-FROM: James Hodge /s/

-Director, Financial Audit
+FROM: Mark S. Levitt /s/ Acting Director, Financial Audit

-SUBJECT: Report on the Bureau of the Fiscal Service's Description of to June 30, 2020

-Administrative Resource Center's Financial Management Services and the Suitability of the Design and Operating Effectiveness of its Controls for the Period July 1, 2019
+SUBJECT:Report on the Bureau of the Fiscal Service Administrative Resource Center's Description of its Shared Services and the Suitability of the Design and Operating Effectiveness of its Controls for the Period July 1, 2020 to June 30, 2021

 We hereby transmit the attached subject report.
-Under a contract monitored by our office, KPMG LLP (KPMG), an independent certified public accounting firm, examined the Bureau of the Fiscal Service's description of Administrative Resource Center's (ARC) financial management services (accounting, human resources, travel, and procurement services, general computer, and monitoring controls) "ARC's system"; and the suitability of the design and operating effectiveness of these controls.
-This report includes management's description of ARC's system, management's written assertion, and KPMG's independent service auditor's report.
+Under a contract monitored by our office, KPMG LLP (KPMG), an independent certified public accounting firm, examined the Bureau of the Fiscal Service's description of its Administrative Resource Center (ARC) Shared Services System for processing customer agencies' financial management, procurement, and human resource services transactions and the suitability of the design and operating effectiveness of these controls.
+This report includes management's description of its ARC shared services system (the "system") management's written assertion, and KPMG's independent service auditor's report.
 The contract required that the examination be performed in accordance with generally accepted government auditing standards and the American Institute of Certified Public Accountants' Statement on Standards for Attestation Engagements Number 18, Attestation Standards: Clarification and Recodification.